criblio/appscope/website/src/pages/docs/config-file.md

       field: .*
       value: .*

     # The http category includes HTTP request and response events.
-It currently
-    # only supports HTTP/1.x, not HTTP/2.
-The name, field, value, and headers
+    # The name, field, value, and headers properties are regular expressions
-    # properties are regular expressions applied to the corresponding event
+    # applied to the corresponding event properties.
+Events will be generated
-    # properties.
-Events will be generated when all match.
+    # when all match.
     #
     # Set $SCOPE_EVENT_HTTP to true or false to enable or disable this
     # category.
 The regular expressions can be set with $SCOPE_EVENT_HTTP_NAME,